Professor Spotlight, Summer 2021: Tiffany Lowe-Power

 Being a professor is surprisingly similar to running a small business.
 Listening to podcasts where journalists tried to start podcasts businesses is very similar to starting up a lab at a research university like UC Davis (Start-Up and Zigzag podcasts)

-What about teaching at UC Davis do you love?
+What do you love about teaching at UC Davis?

 Silly answer: being able to wear slippers to deliver my first college classes in Fall 2020.